Search Shortcut cmd + k | ctrl + k

 Importing Data

 The first step to using a database system is to insert data into that system.
 DuckDB provides several data ingestion methods that allow you to easily and efficiently fill up the database.
-In this section, we provide an overview of these methods so you can select which one is correct for you.
+In this section, we provide an overview of these methods so you can select which one is best suited for your use case.

 Insert Statements